xinsys/handbook/_pages/policies/disclosure.md

 * Use the identified communication channels to report vulnerability information to us; and
 * Keep information about any vulnerabilities you’ve discovered confidential between yourself and the United States government until we’ve had 90 days to resolve the issue.

-If you follow these guidelines when reporting an issue to us, we commit to:
-* Not pursue or support any legal action related to your research;
-* Work with you to understand and resolve the issue quickly (including an initial confirmation of your report within 72 hours of submission);
-* Recognize your contribution on our Security Researcher Hall of Fame, if you are the first to report the issue and we make a code or configuration change based on the issue.

 ## Scope
 * [insert endpoints / systems here]

 ## Out of scope